SergieArizandieta/SergieArizandieta/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🌱 I'm a 21 years old, systems engineering stendt.
-I've been studying this career for 5 years now, I've learned several programing languages.<br>
+- 🌱 I'm a 22 years old, bachelor's Candidate in Engineering in Sciences and Systems at the University of San Carlos of Guatemala, I have honed a diverse skill set through both academic and practical experiences.
+I am passionate about technology and programming, with a particular interest in cloud computing and software development.
+.<br>